TanStack/config/docs/overview.md

 title: Overview
 ---

-TanStack Config allows you to publish, update, and maintain your packages without having to provide complex configuration.
+TanStack Config is a collection of tools we currently use between our projects to simplify configuration.

 ## Required Pre-Requisites

-The following tools are required to use this package:
+The following tools are required to use these packages:

 - [Node.js v18.17+](https://nodejs.org/en/download/current/)
 - [Git CLI](https://git-scm.com/downloads)